 Level of Courses

 The program is offered at the graduate level, and is part of The American College’s Masters of Science in Financial Services program.
 (Any two CAP® courses can be counted as electives towards the MSFS degree).
 However, the courses are carefully written so that those coming to the program from fundraising or grant-making backgrounds do not need any prior credentials or training in tax or finance.
 Instead, you will bring the skills and passion that add your unique contribution to the mix.
-Advisors will learn from you, just as you learn from them, as you interact in the online conversation.
 For advisors, the courses provide an insight into the process of philanthropic planning, including but not limited to, tax, tools and techniques.